zarr-developers/numcodecs/docs/contributing.rst

 one core developers before being merged.
 Ideally, pull requests submitted by a core developer should be reviewed and approved by at least one other core developers before being merged.

-Pull requests should not be merged until all CI checks have passed (Travis, AppVeyor, Codecov) against code that has had the latest main merged in.
+Pull requests should not be merged until all CI checks have passed (GitHub Actions, CodeCov) against code that has had the latest main merged in.

 Compatibility and versioning policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~